The October Vegetable of the Month is Tomatoes!

 This fruit is amazing…wait, fruit?
-That’s right, tomatoes are technically a fruit but most people associate with vegetables because of their hearty flavor which makes it the vegetable of the month.
-Remember whether its a fruit or vegetable, its good for you!
-Aim for 5 fruits and vegetables each day!
+That’s right, tomatoes are technically a fruit, but most people consider them part of the vegetable family because of their hearty flavor.
+Remember whether its a fruit or vegetable, it’s good for you!
+Aim for 5 – 9 fruits and vegetables each day!

 Did you know…

-- Tomatoes are chocked full of essential vitamins C, A, and B6, along with iron, potassium, manganese and fiber.
+- Tomatoes are chock full of essential Vitamins C, A, and B6, along with iron, potassium, manganese and fiber.